The Globe’s roundup of research from business schools.

 “The message here is that touch devices are quite effective in branding efforts,” Dr. Sénécal said.
 For a newspaper or magazine, this could mean that advertising space accessed through a tablet or smartphone may be more valuable than that accessed through a website.
 The results could have implications for teaching and learning as well, he added.
 The study was presented in December at the International Conference on Information Systems held in Milan, Italy.
 It has also been submitted for publication.

 Canada’s pension and retirement plans haven’t kept pace with rising life expectancy and other societal changes and should be overhauled, according to Rosemary Venne, associate professor at the University of Saskatchewan’s Edwards School of Business in Saskatoon, and David Foot, professor emeritus of economics at the University of Toronto.

 Life expectancy rose sharply to an average age of 81 years in 2006 from 67 in 1951.
 At the same time, Canadians are spending more time in university and college, entering the work force later in life and retiring earlier, the study found.
 In 2006, the average Canadian spent 23.4 years in retirement compared to 16.4 years in 1976, putting increasing strain on pension plans.
 In Europe, flexible retirement schemes that allow citizens to work part-time while partially drawing a pension have been successful and should be adopted in Canada, it argues.

 The findings were recently republished in a research brief by the Centre for Population, Aging and Health at the University of Western Ontario in London, Ont.
 The brief was based on a longer study conducted by Dr. Venne and Dr. Foot originally published in 2011.

 - Titre du journal

 The Globe and Mail

-Agriculture and horticulture workers, Natural resources, agriculture and related production occupations - general, Construction trades helpers and labourers, and General relevance - all sectors
+Agriculture and horticulture workers, Natural resources, agriculture and related production occupations - general, Construction trades helpers and labourers et General relevance - all sectors